Higashiyoshino, Nara: Demographics

 Per Japanese census data, the population of Higashiyoshino is as shown below:

 History

 The area of Higashiyoshino was part of ancient Yamato Province.
 The villages of Ogawa, Takami, and Shigo were established on April 1, 1889, with the creation of the modern municipalities system.
 On March 1, 1958, the three villages merged to form the village of Higashiyoshino.

 Government

 Higashiyoshino has a mayor-council form of government with a directly elected mayor and a unicameral village council of eight members.
 Higashiyoshino, collectively with the other municipalities of Yoshino District, contributes two members to the Nara Prefectural Assembly.
 In terms of national politics, the village is part of the Nara 3rd district of the lower house of the Diet of Japan.

 Economy

 The local economy is based on agriculture and forestry.

 Education

-Higashiyoshino has one public elementary school and one public junior high schools operated by the village government.
+Higashiyoshino has one public elementary school and one public junior high school operated by the village government.
 The village does not have a high school.